railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 To find these quickly, enter the word \ ``profile``\   in the  *Name*  field of the search form and click  *Filter*  to search for the relevant modules.
 Then install them one by one or all at once.

 As you update you'll see thirty or so modules to be installed.
-When you close the  *System Upgrade Done*  form you'll be returned to a dashboard, not the main menu you had before.
-To get to the main menu, use the  *Main Menu*  link.
+When you close the :guilabel:`System Upgrade Done` form you'll be returned to a dashboard, not the main menu you had before.
+To get to the main menu, use the :guilabel:`Main Menu` link.